 If you’ve discussed using menopause (HRT) treatments to alleviate the physical symptoms and psychological effects of the menopause with your doctor, you may have heard of Evorel Conti patches.
 This is a combined form of hormone replacement therapy (HRT) used to treat symptoms of the menopause in post-menopausal women.
 But is Evorel Conti bleeding something you need to worry about?

-In this guide, we’ll take a closer look at Evorel Conti patches and cover everything you need to know about this effective menopause treatment.
-From Evorel Conti bleeding to potential side effects such as Evorel Conti weight gain, to alternatives and dosages, we’ll be covering the topics you want to know more about, and providing helpful answers to any questions you have.
+In this guide, we’ll take a closer look at Evorel Conti patches and cover everything you need to know about potential side effects when using this effective menopause treatment.
+From bleeding to weight gain to alternatives and dosages, we’ll be covering the topics you want to know more about, and providing helpful answers to any questions you have.

 Evorel Conti is a continuous combined form of hormone replacement therapy (HRT).

 This means that Evorel Conti patches contain both estradiol and norethisterone (a synthetic form of progesterone).
 These two active ingredients emulate the two female sex hormones oestrogen and progesterone and are released into the body every day.

 Continuous combined HRTs like Evorel Conti are recommended for people who are post-menopausal — those who have already reached the menopause and haven’t had a natural period for a year, but who still suffer from menopausal symptoms.